wazuh/wazuh-documentation/source/getting-started/use_cases/cloud_security.rst

 Wazuh monitors Google Cloud services by pulling events from the Google Pub/Sub messaging service, which is used as a middleware for events ingestion and delivery.
 This integration helps detect threats targeting your Google Cloud assets.

-The following example shows an alert generated when a known bad actor (a source IP address with low reputation) tries to get a list of Pods running in Google Kubernetes Engine (GKE):
+Expand the output to see an example of an alert generated when a known bad actor (a source IP address with low reputation) tries to get a list of Pods running in Google Kubernetes Engine (GKE).

 .. code-block:: json
   :emphasize-lines: 32,34
-  :class: output
+  :class: output accordion-output

   {
     "agent": {